The Promotion

 raj“Think for yourself, Huma.”

 The elevator doors close.
 Through the narrowing gap, she sees him turn back to his cluttered desk.
-His three monitors.
+His three pre-revolution monitors.
 His coffee mug.
 He doesn't watch her go.

 Floor 27.
 Her office is glass-walled, corner-positioned, and almost entirely empty.
 A desk.
 A chair.
 A holographic interface she doesn't know how to use yet.
 No photos or clutter.
 No evidence that anyone has ever worked here, not for long at least.
 Fourteen Agent Managers have sat in this chair over the past three years.
 Huma is number fifteen.
 A completely different world compared to the lower floors.